RDFLib/rdflib-hdt/README.rst

     from hdt import HDTDocument

     # Load an HDT file.
-Missing indexes are generated automatically
+    # Missing indexes are generated automatically, add False as the second argument to disable them
     document = HDTDocument("test.hdt")

     # Display some metadata about the HDT document itself